pegulabs/terms/alumnifire_privacy.md

 ##### 1.3 Protection for children

-As stated in the [Terms](/terms), our Service is not for children under 18.
-We do not knowingly collect Personal Information from persons under the age of 18.
+As stated in the [Terms](/terms), our Service is not for children under 13.
+We do not knowingly collect Personal Information from persons under the age of 13.
+Additionally, parental consent is required for anyone younger than 18 to use the Service.

-If you are a parent or guardian and find that your child has provided Personal Information on our Service, email us at [feedback@alumnifire.com](mailto:feedback@alumnifire.com).
-If we are informed that a person under 18 has provided us with Personal Information, we'll make all reasonable efforts to delete such information from our databases.
+If you are a parent or guardian and find that your child has provided Personal Information on our Service without your consent, email us at [feedback@alumnifire.com](mailto:feedback@alumnifire.com).
+If we are informed that a person under 13 has provided us with Personal Information, or that a person under 18 has done so without parental consent, we'll make all reasonable efforts to delete such information from our databases.

 #### 2. The types of information we collect about you